colin-ho/HamachiRecruiter/README.md

-# Hamachi Recruiter
+# Sashimi 4 Talent

-Hamachi Recruiter is a tool designed to search for contributors across GitHub repositories.
+Sashimi 4 Talent is a tool designed to search for contributors across GitHub repositories.

 ## Overview